Section offered in-person (March 16 & 30) in Northampton.

 During both sections of the course, participants research and create a text set of primary sources and write a lesson plan that employs techniques of access for students with disabilities.
 (Alternative final assignments are available on approval by the instructor.)

 Please note: This is a graduate-level course.
 All participants will be required to prepare for the start of the course by getting access to course resources in Google Docs and Canvas, and posting to introduce themselves in the TPS Teachers Network.
 More about this assignment will be emailed after registration is complete.
-(Course syllabus from a previous online section, for Westfield State University.
+(Past course syllabus from a previous online section, for Westfield State University.
 We will post the updated course syllabuses when they are available.)

 The in-person course runs on two days from 8:30am to 3:00pm, plus about 3 hours of readings and preparation outside of that.
 Most teachers complete a draft of the main course assignment during the second day of the workshop.
 Many choose to polish the lesson on their own in the days after the workshop.